junxit/us-congress-bills-109/bill.md

 # H.R.
 5381

-> To establish a volunteer program and promote community partnerships for the benefit of national fish hatcheries and fisheries program offices.
+> To enhance an existing volunteer program of the United States Fish and Wildlife Service and promote community partnerships for the benefit of national fish hatcheries and fisheries program offices.

 ## § 1.
 Short title